 8. Let sit on a rack for 15 minutes before slicing.

 It’s delish warm from the oven.
 Enjoy!

 UPDATE: I’m finding that white whole wheat flour has a shorter shelf life.
 Therefore, you should plan to eat the bread over a couple of days only.
 If you make the two loaves, perhaps you can give one to a friend.

 This article was posted on Thursday, December 9th, 2010 at 1:28 pm and is filed under Bread, Countries & Cultures, Cranberry Bread, Fall, Holidays Around the World, Recipes of the World, Seasonal, Thanksgiving, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.